 Transport

-The cost of the bus passes for 16 – 18 year old learners are dependent on the student’s home address/bus company operating area.
-Further subsidies are also available, subject to eligibility.
+The cost of bus passes for 16-18 year old students are dependent on the student’s home address/bus company operating area.
+Further subsidies are also available, subject to eligibility and income thresholds.

 19+ learners can apply to the 19+ Bursary fund for financial assistance with the cost of the bus pass, if eligible.